VipTechDev/ideaspark-esp32-lcd/README.md

 # Ideaspark ESP32 1.14" LCD Development Board
 *A VipTechDev‑curated module for makers, tinkerers, and product builders.*

 The Ideaspark ESP32 LCD board is a compact, powerful development module featuring an ESP32 microcontroller and a bright 1.14" ST7789 display.
-This repository provides everything you need to get started: setup instructions, example code, animations, and a friendly quick‑start guide.
+This repository provides everything you need to get started using **Visual Studio Code + PlatformIO**, including setup instructions, example projects, animations, and a friendly quick‑start guide.

 ---